-154. Yekatom was aware of the presence of children, including those under 15 years of age, among his Anti-Balaka elements, since, inter alia, (i) newly enlisted children were introduced to him as the chief;348 (ii) he directly saw the children among his ranks when inspecting his elements;349 and (iii) he directly saw the children [REDACTED] when visiting them.350 Also, Yekatom directly contributed to the perpetration of the alleged crime by, for instance, (i) using children, including those under 15 years of age to assist him at the camp bases;351 (ii) giving orders for children to be stationed at barriers and checkpoints;352 and (iii) giving orders for children to actively participate in hostilities, including in the 5 December 2013 Attack on Bangui.353
+154. Yekatom was aware of the presence of children, including those under 15 years of age, among his Anti-Balaka elements, since, inter alia, (i) newly enlisted children were introduced to him as the chief; (ii) he directly saw the children among his ranks when inspecting his elements; and (iii) he directly saw the children stationed at the Pissa and Sekia bases when visiting them.
+Also, Yekatom directly contributed to the perpetration of the alleged crime by, for instance, (i) using children,